Most Husqvarna string trimmers use a 2-cycle small engine. However, Husqvarna has introduced models with 4-cycle engines to the market as well.

 Fuel stabilizers cannot reverse the effects of old fuel.
 Add fuel stabilizers to fresh gasoline.

-To avoid the negative effects ethanol has on a Husqvarna engine, you may choose to use an ethanol-free fuel.
+To avoid the negative effects ethanol has on an engine, you may choose to use an ethanol-free fuel.
 You can find these fuels online and at your local hardware store.

 These fuels are a convenient option to store on the shelf so they are ready when you need them.
 However, these are the most expensive options to fuel a trimmer.

-Gas and Oil to Use in a 2-Cycle Husqvarna String Trimmer
+Gas and Oil to Use in a 2-Cycle Engine

 This will cause the engine to seize up and no longer run.
 This is because gas runs very dry.
 Without the lubrication provided by the addition of oil to the gas, the internal parts of the engine won’t be able to move freely.